nevrome/janno/README.md

 - CHANGELOG.txt#
 - data-subfolders with date name: YYYY_MM_DD

-Each of the data-subfolders holds the following files:
+Each of the data-subfolders must hold all the following files:

 - X.janno (see below)
 - X.geno